 “Thanks for reaching out.
 Out of respect for my paying clients, I won’t be able to give you detailed advice here, but here’s the link to my free resources.”

 “Thanks for reaching out.
 I typically charge for this kind of [advice/service], so I’m unable to answer this via DM/email, but here’s the link where you can book a consultation.”

 “Thanks so much for the invite, I appreciate you thinking of me.
 Are you able to confirm this is a paid opportunity?”

 “Thanks so much for inviting me.
 Unfortunately, I’m unable to take on unpaid projects at the moment, but I’ll let you know if that changes.”

 [Declining a request for a phone/zoom call with you] “My schedule has been crazy lately, so email is more convenient for me at the moment.
 Would you mind if we keep the discussion going here?”

 “The difference between successful people and really successful people is that really successful people say no to almost everything.” - Warren Buffett

-My final tip would be to put prominently-placed post-its displaying any of the following prompts that strike a chord with you.
-They should pose as a reminder any time you're on the fence about saying yes or no to something!
+My final tip would be to put prominently-placed Post-Tts displaying any of the following rules that strike a chord with you.
+They will help you anytime you're on the fence about saying yes or no to something!